 st controls the strength of the comparison.
 Possible values are 1 (primary), 2 (secondary), 3 (tertiary), 4 (quaternary), or 5 (identical). -1 means to use the default value for the locale.
 Any other numbers are treated as tertiary.
 The primary difference represents base letter differences; for example, letter "a" and letter "b" have primary differences.
 The secondary difference represents diacritical differences on the same base letter; for example, letters "a" and "ä" have secondary differences.
-The tertiary difference represents case differences of the same base letters; for example, letters "a" and "ä" have secondary differences.
-The tertiary differences case differences.
+The tertiary differences of the same base letters; for example, letters "a" and "A" have tertiary differences.
 Quaternary strength is useful to distinguish between Katakana and Hiragana for the JIS 4061 collation standard.
 Identical strength is essentially the code-point order of the string and, hence, is rarely useful.